seanf316/P3-Reclaim-The-Light/README.md

 ### **Imagery**

-I have included Ascii text and Ascii art throughout the adventure to grab the users attention and provide and asthectically pleasing experience.
+I have included Ascii text and Ascii art throughout the adventure to grab the user's attention and provide an aesthetically pleasing experience.
 The font used for the Ascii text was ANSI Shadow and provided by [patorjk.com](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20).
-The Ascii art was retreived from a few different locations - [ascii.co.uk](https://ascii.co.uk/art) & [https://www.asciiart.eu/](https://www.asciiart.eu/).
+The Ascii art was retrieved from a few different locations - [ascii.co.uk](https://ascii.co.uk/art) & [https://www.asciiart.eu/](https://www.asciiart.eu/).

 ### **Colour Scheme**